 With a rich history dating back to 1849, Draper’s first settlers, a small group of early members of the Church of Jesus Christ of Latter-day Saints, provide a unique story of their long trek across the central plains of the U.S to the Salt Lake Valley, and then finally to South Willow Creek, which was eventually renamed Draper.

 The Draper Historical Society was organized to protect and preserve the City's history.
-This volunteer organization gathers and protects historical documents, pictures, artifacts and personal stories.
-The members encourage the study of Draper's history by establishing a public museum, art gallery, library and archives.
+This volunteer organization gathers and protects historical documents, pictures, artifacts, and personal stories.
+The members encourage the study of Draper's history by establishing a public museum, art gallery, library, and archives.

-We welcome individuals, school classes, businesses, organizations.
+We welcome individuals, school classes, businesses, and organizations.